stitchdata/docs/_saas-integrations/google-ads-adwords/google-ads-adwords-latest.md

 feature-summary: |
   Stitch's {{ integration.display_name }} integration replicates data using the {{ integration.api | flatify | strip }}.
 Refer to the [Schema](#schema) section for a list of objects available for replication.

+  A newer version of the Google Ads integration, using the Google Ads API is available.
+For more information, refer to the [Google Ads integration documentation](https://www.stitchdata.com/docs/integrations/saas/google-ads).

   **Note**: To use the AdWords API, an Ads account must be connected to a [My Client Center (MCC) account](#setup-requirements).